 The United States propane market has over 250 domestic and international sources of supply, including the spot market.
 Supplies of propane from the Partnership's sources historically have been readily available.
-Volatility in the U.S. propane market stabilized in Fiscal 2016 and the propane industry experienced record inventory levels and low propane prices in the U.S. during the Fiscal 2016 winter heating season.
-The availability and pricing of propane supply is dependent upon, among other things, the severity of winter weather, the price and availability of competing fuels such as natural gas and crude oil, and the amount and availability of imported and exported supply.
-In recent years, there has been an increase in overseas demand for U.S. propane exports.
-While U.S. propane exports exceeded the size of the entire U.S. retail propane sector in Fiscal 2016, U.S. propane inventory levels were at record levels during that period.
+Volatility in the U.S. propane market stabilized in Fiscal 2017 and the propane industry experienced normal inventory levels, following record high levels reached in the fiscal year ended September 30, 2015 and Fiscal 2016.
+The availability and pricing of propane supply is dependent upon, among other things, the severity of winter weather, the price and availability of competing fuels such as natural gas and crude oil, and the amount and availability of exported supply and, to a much lesser extent, imported supply.
+In recent years, there has been an increase in overseas demand for U.S. propane exports as the U.S. continues to have low cost reliable sources of propane.
+We utilized our extensive distribution and logistics channels to minimize disruption to our customers due to supply chain interruptions resulting from natural disasters in Fiscal 2017, including Hurricanes Harvey and Irma and the wildfires in California.

-During Fiscal 2016, approximately 85% of the Partnership's propane supply was purchased under supply agreements with terms of 1 to 3 years.
-Although no assurance can be given that supplies of propane will be readily available in the future, management currently expects to be able to secure adequate supplies during Fiscal 2017.
+During Fiscal 2017, approximately 95% of the Partnership's propane supply was purchased under supply agreements with terms of 1 to 3 years.
+Although no assurance can be given that supplies of propane will be readily available in the future, management currently expects to be able to secure adequate supplies during Fiscal 2018.
 If supply from major sources were interrupted, however, the cost of procuring replacement supplies and transporting those supplies from alternative locations might be materially higher and, at least on a short-term basis, margins could be adversely affected.
-Enterprise Products Operating LLC, Plains Marketing, L.P., and Targa Liquids Marketing & Trade LLC supplied approximately 40% of the Partnership's Fiscal 2016 propane supply.
-No other single supplier provided more than 10% of the Partnership's total propane supply in Fiscal 2016.
+Plains Marketing, L.P. and Targa Liquids Marketing & Trade LLC supplied approximately 28% of the Partnership's Fiscal 2017 propane supply.
+No other single supplier provided more than 10% of the Partnership's total propane supply in Fiscal 2017.
 In certain geographic areas, however, a single supplier provides more than 50% of the Partnership's requirements.
 Disruptions in supply in these areas could also have an adverse impact on the Partnership's margins.

 The Partnership's supply contracts typically provide for pricing based upon (i) index formulas using the current prices established at a major storage point such as Mont Belvieu, Texas, or Conway, Kansas, or (ii) posted prices at the time of delivery.
 In addition, some agreements provide maximum and minimum seasonal purchase volume guidelines.
 The percentage of contract purchases, and the amount of supply contracted for at fixed prices, will vary from year to year as determined by the General Partner.
-The Partnership uses a number of interstate pipelines, as well as railroad tank cars, delivery trucks, and barges, to transport propane from suppliers to storage and distribution facilities.
+The Partnership uses a number of interstate pipelines, as well as railroad tank cars, delivery trucks and barges, to transport propane from suppliers to storage and distribution facilities.
 The Partnership stores propane at various storage facilities and terminals located in strategic areas across the U.S.